Year Groups

 YEAR 8

 As the Head of Year 8, I am responsible for ensuring that all students are supported academically and pastorally.
-Students should feel confident to approach myself or any of the team if they require any support.
-We will make sure that every student feels welcomed comfortable.
+Students should feel confident to approach me or any of the team if they require any support.
+We will make sure that every student feels welcomed and comfortable.

 Year 8 students are a credit to the academy, they work together to achieve their aims and objectives.
 They also strive as individuals to make excellent levels of progress.
 I look forward to working with all students throughout this exciting year.